 While all specialties will accept the MRCP(UK) as a suitable postgraduate examination for ST3 entry, several will also accept applications from trainees who have undertaken alternative training pathways; and will thus accept alternative UK postgraduate examinations.

-The specialties participating in the JRCPTB-coordinated process which accept alternative training pathways: audiovestibular medicine, clinical genetics, clinical neurophysiology, clinical pharmacology and therapeutics, dermatology, haematology, immunology, palliative medicine, rehabilitation medicine and sport & exercise medicine.
+The specialties participating in the nationally-coordinated process which accept alternative training pathways: audiovestibular medicine, clinical genetics, clinical neurophysiology, dermatology, haematology, immunology, medical ophthalmology, palliative medicine, rehabilitation medicine and sport & exercise medicine.

 The only postgraduate examination accepted by the other participating specialties is MRCP(UK).

 In order to be considered eligible to apply for an ST3 medical specialty, candidates are ordinarily required to hold evidence of completion of the UK core medical training programme including the full MRCP(UK) diploma (or an alternative UK specialty examination for some specialties).

 However, in accordance with EU directive 2005/36/EC (describing free movement of professionals) it is possible for certain individuals to provide alternate evidence in order to fulfil this requirement.

-In order to support movement of professionals within the EEA, whist ensuring candidates are trained to an appropriate level to enter UK training at ST3, the JRCPTB has produced the following guidance that must be demonstrated in order to be considered under directive 2005/36/EC, rather than need to have undertaken the MRCP(UK).
+In order to support movement of professionals within the EEA, whist ensuring candidates are trained to an appropriate level to enter UK training at ST3, the following guidance must be demonstrated in order to be considered under directive 2005/36/EC, rather than need to have undertaken the MRCP(UK) or alternative.